divyasharma0293/MachineLearningModelSelectionClassification/README.md

-The following models have been trained on Social Network Ads(To predict which customer will buy the Product and which will not) to evaluate the best performance.
+The following models have been trained on Social Network Ads(To predict whether a customer will buy the Product or not) to evaluate the best performance.